adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-partner-site-of-the-month-fiducian-by-croissant-baguette.md

 \[<u><strong>IMAGE(S) of the design assets</strong></u>\]

 Overall, Fiducian is a fantastic example of clean, modern design underpinned by reliable and efficient development work.
-With CloudCannon, it’s easy to update and add new content; with Hugo, it builds incredibly quickly; and thanks to Croissant & Baguette, Fiducian knows their website will continue to work seamlessly.
+With CloudCannon, it’s easy to update and add new content; with Hugo, the site builds incredibly quickly; and thanks to Croissant & Baguette, Fiducian knows their website will continue to work seamlessly.

+---

 ### About Croissant & Baguette

 [Croissant & Baguette](https://croissantbaguette.com.au) is a boutique digital agency based in Sydney, Australia.
-They specialise in digital transformation and innovation, with a focus on best practices, performance, and premium quality projects.
+A <a target="_blank" rel="noopener" href="https://cloudcannon.com/partner-program/">CloudCannon Partner</a> and <a target="_blank" rel="noopener" href="https://cloudcannon.com/experts/">CloudCannon Expert</a>&nbsp;agency, they specialise in digital transformation and innovation, with a focus on best practices, performance, and premium quality projects.

 ### About Fiducian